Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 $ ./tutorial
 The chunk of A owned by Locale 0 is: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16
 ```
-After enabling gasnet and recompiling, we can try this out with
+After enabling multi-locale and recompiling, we can try this out with
-different numbers of locales to see how that changes the way the block distributed array is distributed!
+different numbers of locales to see how the distribution changes!
 ```console
 $ ./tutorial -nl 2
 The chunk of A owned by Locale 0 is: 1 2 3 4 5 6 7 8